-Neurodevergent is a community for neurodivergent software developers who know what it feels like to dread the standup, go blank in an interview, or spend the whole evening replaying something you said in a meeting.
+A community for neurodivergent folks in tech who know what it feels like to dread the standup, blank in an interview, or spend the whole evening replaying something you said in a meeting.

 Social anxiety in tech isn't just nerves.
 It's rehearsing what you'll say before every meeting, then forgetting it the moment someone asks.
 It's the physical dread of an incoming Slack notification.
 It's knowing you're good at your job but being completely unable to show it when someone's watching.

-This is a place for neurodivergent developers who are tired of pretending that part is fine.
-Where you can talk about the anxiety itself, not just work around it quietly on your own.
+This is a place where you can talk about the hard stuff openly, not just quietly work around it on your own.

-Practice with people who understand what it's like to blank completely when someone's watching.
-We talk about the anxiety itself, not just the algorithms — including how to ask for adjustments without feeling like you're asking for too much.
+Practice with people who get what it's like to blank when someone's watching.
+We talk about the anxiety, not just the algorithms, including how to ask for accommodations without feeling like you're asking for too much.

 The racing heart before a standup.
 The camera paralysis.
-Spending an hour composing a two-sentence Slack message.
-This community exists so you don't have to pretend those things aren't happening.
+Spending an hour writing a two-sentence Slack message.
+You don't have to pretend those things aren't happening.

 No calls, no cameras, no expectation to respond in real time.
-Engage when you have the bandwidth, step back when you don't.
-The community will be here, and so will the threads.
+Engage when you have the energy, step back when you don't.
+The threads will still be there.

-Social anxiety isn't shyness and it isn't weakness.
-For a lot of neurodivergent developers it's a daily tax — paid in dread, in exhaustion, in opportunities quietly missed.
-We're building the community where you don't have to pay it alone.
+For a lot of neurodivergent technologists, this stuff is a daily tax.
+Paid in dread, in missed opportunities, in energy spent just getting through a meeting.
+We're building the place where you don't have to pay it alone.

 "The worst part isn't the interview itself.
 It's the two weeks of anxiety before it, and then the two weeks of replaying every answer after.
 A community that names that experience matters."